zuplo/docs/docs/overview/policies.md

 ## Custom Policies

 The ability to write custom policies that run in-process of your Gateway is at the core of what makes Zuplo the Programmable API Gateway.
-You can write policies to handle virtual any task.
+You can write policies to handle virtually any task.
 To learn more about [writing custom policies see the documentation](../policies/custom-code-inbound.md).